Have you seen the commercials? Celebrities and influencers are using virtual reality devices to watch movies and play games.

 With augmented reality (AR), a type of VR, the virtual world is superimposed onto the real world.
 AR is commonly accessed via mobile device cameras, screens and apps.
 You can also access AR via 3D projection mapping, which superimposes the virtual world onto the real world without headsets or mobile devices.

 Because it’s not a fad.
 It’s here to stay.

 By 2020, the VR software and hardware market is projected to reach $40.4B in total revenue.
 Companies like Google, Facebook, Samsung, and Sony are racing to innovate in VR gear, with about 250 VR headset styles already available online for purchase.
 Some of the most popular VR devices include: Samsung Gear VR, Sony PlayStation VR, Oculus Rift, Google Cardboard, HTC Vive (powered by SteamVR), Microsoft HoloLens, and Razer OSVR.

 About 22.4M Americans are already using VR, and by 2020, a projected 1B people will access VR worldwide.
 In particular, VR has strong appeal amongst millennials (about 44% of people interested in VR are ages 18-34) and males (69% of people intending to buy a VR device are men).

 Virtual reality has already been used in journalism, architecture, business, and manufacturing.
 There have also been several applications of virtual reality in health and medicine, including use of the technology to treat pain, anxiety attacks, PTSD and other medical issues; to train medical students and food handlers; to assist in the development of social skills; to reduce cravings for tobacco use; and to improve patient-provider communication.

-Why?
-Because, with VR technology, you can:
+With VR technology, you can: